yopgh/discovery2json/README.md

 A tool to convert the methods and schemas in a Google discovery document to request and response JSON files, helping with writing request bodies for Google API endpoints with nested schema references more easily.

+Note: this is still experimental and it's still missing some important features for working with some discovery documents, such as GET parameter support (important for APIs like `people-pa`).

 ## Basic usage

 Creating request and response JSONs for all endpoints in `people-pa.googleapis.com` in a new directory called `people-pa`: